SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

     }
 ```

-To query for a single blogpost with the name '2021-02-23-how-we-post':
+To query for a single blog post with the name '2021-02-23-how-we-post':

 ```graphql
 query MyQuery {